audiomuze/tagminder/README.md

 Does the heavy lifting where metadata is concerned, handling the cleanup of tags in the SQL table 'alib'.
 A SQL trigger flags any changed records, whether they're changed by way of a SQL update or a manual edit (the trigger field 'sqlmodded' is incremented every time a tag value in a record is updated).

-This enables tagminder to generate a database 'export.db' containing only changed records, ensuring that only those files that pertain to modified metadata are written to when updating tags.
+This enables tagminder to generate a database 'export.db' containing only changed records, enabling you to write changes only to those files that have had their metadata modified by tagminder.
+As a bonus tagminder creates a text file called affected_files.csv every time it is run, listing the individual files that have been upated.
+A user executed bash shell script addsec2modtime.sh reads that file and adds 1 second to the last modified date of every file listed therein.
+This ensures that any update scan by a music server (whether batch or real-time) is able to detect that the underlying files that need rescanning as opposed to rescanning all directories containing music.